-requiring counseling or training;

-[•] ordering no contact with the Complainant;

-[•] reassigning or transferring an Employee;

-[•] reprimanding the Employee who engaged in wrongful conduct;

-[•] issuing a suspension, probation, or demotion of the Employee who engaged in wrongful conduct; and/or of Workplace Relations.
+- requiring counseling or training; - ordering no contact with the Complainant; - reassigning or transferring an Employee; - reprimanding the Employee who engaged in wrongful conduct; - issuing a suspension, probation, or demotion of the Employee who engaged in wrongful conduct; and/or - terminating employment for the Employee who engaged in wrongful conduct.

+of Workplace Relations.
 No papers, files or reports relating to an EDR matter will be filed in any Employee's personnel folder, except as necessary to implement an official personnel action.